Thin provisioning: Overview

-Thin provisioning, in a shared-storage environment, provides a method for optimizing utilization of available storage.
-It relies on on-demand allocation of blocks of data versus the traditional method of allocating all the blocks in advance.
-This methodology eliminates almost all whitespace which helps avoid the poor utilization rates, often as low as 10%, that occur in the traditional storage allocation method where large pools of storage capacity are allocated to individual servers but remain unused (not written to).
-This traditional model is often called "fat" or "thick" provisioning.
+Thin provisioning in a shared storage environment provides a method for optimizing utilization of available storage; it relies on on-demand allocation of blocks of data versus the traditional method of allocating all the blocks in advance.
+This methodology eliminates almost all whitespace, which helps avoid the poor utilization rates, often as low as 10%, that occur with the traditional allocation method, where large pools of storage capacity are allocated to individual servers but remain unused (not written to).
+This traditional model is often referred to as "fat" or "thick" provisioning.

-With thin provisioning, storage capacity utilization efficiency can be automatically driven up towards 100% with very little administrative overhead.
-Organizations can purchase less storage capacity up front, defer storage capacity upgrades in line with actual business usage, and save the operating costs (electricity and floorspace) associated with keeping unused disk capacity spinning.
+Using thin provisioning, storage utilization can increase dramatically with minimal administrative overhead.
+Organizations may purchase less storage upfront and defer capacity upgrades according to actual business usage, saving the costs (electricity and space) associated with keeping unused disk capacity spinning.

 Thin technology on a storage virtualization frame was first introduced by VMware as part of their VMware Workstation and VMware ESX products in early 2001.
 Previous systems generally required large amounts of storage to be physically pre-allocated because of the complexity and impact of growing volume (LUN) space.
 Thin provisioning enables over-allocation or over-subscription.

 Over-allocation

-Over-allocation or over-subscription is a mechanism that allows a server to view more storage capacity than has been physically reserved on the storage array itself.
-This allows flexibility in growth of storage volumes, without having to predict accurately how much a volume will grow.
-Instead, block growth becomes sequential.
-Physical storage capacity on the array is only dedicated when data is actually written by the application, not when the storage volume is initially allocated.
-The servers, and by extension the applications that reside on them, view a full size volume from the storage but the storage itself only allocates the blocks of data when they are written.
+Over-allocation or over-subscription is a mechanism that lets a server view more storage capacity than has been physically reserved on the storage array itself; this enables flexibility in the growth of storage volumes without requiring an accurate prediction of how much any particular volume will grow.
+Instead, block growth becomes sequential: physical storage capacity on the array is dedicated only when data is actually written by an application, not during initial allocation of the storage volume.
+The servers, and by extension the applications that reside on them, view a full-size volume from the storage, but the storage itself only allocates the blocks of data when they are written.

 As a practical consideration, a storage manager needs to monitor actual storage used, adding additional storage capacity such as disks, tapes, solid-state drives (SSD), etc. as necessary to satisfy the write requests of the server and residing application(s).

 The over-allocation concept was first introduced when StorageTek (STK) announced their Iceberg product in 1991 (released later in 1994).

 Banking analogy

-There is an analogy between thin provisioning in computers and the keeping of cash reserve ratios in banks.
-Much as all processes running on a computer whose memory is thinly provisioned may not simultaneously use the sum total of their allotments of memory because it does not all exist in the computer at one time; if all depositors to a bank simultaneously close their accounts by taking cash withdrawals, a bank run ensues, since their combined total usually exceeds the cash kept by the bank.
+There is an analogy between thin provisioning in computers and cash reserve ratios in banks: much like all processes running on a computer whose memory is thinly provisioned may not simultaneously use the sum of their memory allotments because it does not all exist in memory simultaneously, if all depositors to a bank simultaneously close their accounts by taking cash withdrawals, a bank run ensues, since their combined total usually exceeds the cash kept by the bank.